-We test for the ability of bacteria to acquire a new mutation that “cancels out” or REVERTS an original mutation that made them unable to synthesize HISTIDINE.
+You test for the ability of bacteria to acquire a new mutation that “cancels out” or “reverts” an original mutation that made them unable to synthesize histidine.
 Histidine (His) is an amino acid – one of those protein building blocks.
-And it’s ESSENTIAL for His- bacteria meaning that it’s essential that their food has it because the bacteria can’t make it themselves. (non-essential amino acids are still important, but an organism can make their own if the food doesn’t have it).
+And it’s essential for His- bacteria meaning that it’s essential that their food has it because the bacteria can’t make it themselves (non-essential amino acids are still important, but an organism can make their own if the food doesn’t have it).

-We take 4 Petri dishes containing bacteria food with BARELY ANY histidine.
-Just enough for it to live long enough to mutate.
-And we add some His- bacteria.
-Since they need His, and they can’t make it, they can’t grow UNLESS they acquire a mutation that allows them to make it or somehow get by without it.
+You take 4 Petri dishes containing bacteria food with barely any histidine.
+Just enough to keep the bacteria alive long enough to mutate to not need it.
+And you add some His- bacteria.
+Since they need His, and they can’t make it, they can’t grow unless they acquire a mutation that allows them to make it or somehow get by without it.
 If they acquire such a “back mutation”, they will be able to grow, and they’ll show up as “spots” of cells on the surface of the plates we call colonies.

-We treat 2 of the plates with a chemical we want to see if is mutagenic.
-We treat 1 of those (and one of the no-chemical-added ones) with rat liver enzymes – what? why do we still need rats? one of the ways our bodies protect us from toxins is the liver.
-The liver metabolizes chemicals, often neutralizing them, but it’s not equipped to handle everything so sometimes the liver “gets it wrong” and the products of the metabolism (metabolites) are more harmful than the original substance.
-When this occurs we call the original substance PRO-MUTAGENIC.
+You treat 2 of the plates with a chemical you want to see if is mutagenic and you treat 1 of those (and one of the no-chemical-added ones) with rat liver enzymes – what? why do we still need rats?
+One of the ways our bodies protect us from toxins is the liver.
+The liver metabolizes (breaks down and/or changes) chemicals, often neutralizing them, but it’s not equipped to handle everything, so sometimes the liver “gets it wrong” and the products of the metabolism (metabolites) are more harmful than the original substance.
+When this occurs we call the original substance “pro-mutagenic.”
 It’s not mutagenic by itself, but it can become mutagenic when processed in our bodies.

-Bacteria don’t have livers, so, by themselves, they don’t allow us to test for this pro-mutagenicity.
+Bacteria don’t have livers, so, by themselves, they don’t allow you to test for this pro-mutagenicity.
 This is where the rats (at least their livers) come in.
-We add enzymes from their liver (similar to the enzymes in our liver) to the bacteria.
+You add enzymes from their liver (similar to the enzymes in our liver) to the bacteria.
 This allows us to test whether our liver is likely to make the chemical safer or more mutagenic (or have no effect)

 So, 4 plates:

-1️⃣ just the bacteria 👉 this allows us to determine the background rate of mutation – remember, mutations happen naturally too! so we subtract the # of colonies we get on these plates from the other plates when we compare
+1️⃣ just the bacteria: this allows you to determine the background rate of mutation – remember, mutations happen naturally too!
+So you subtract the # of colonies you get on these plates from the other plates when comparing

-2️⃣ bacteria + chemical 👉 this allows us to see whether the chemical is mutagenic (you’d see MORE colonies) or maybe even protective (you’d see fewer colonies)
+2️⃣ bacteria + chemical: this allows you to see whether the chemical is mutagenic (you’d see MORE colonies) or maybe even protective (you’d see fewer colonies)

-4️⃣ bacteria + chemical + rat liver enzymes 👉 allows us to see whether a chemical is pro-mutagenic (you’d see MORE colonies than plate 2) or if the liver neutralizes the mutagenicity (you’d see FEWER colonies than plate 2)
+4️⃣ bacteria + chemical + rat liver enzymes: allows you to see whether a chemical is pro-mutagenic (you’d see MORE colonies than plate 2) or if the liver neutralizes the mutagenicity (you’d see FEWER colonies than plate 2)

-Even if you identify something as mutagenic or pro-mutagenic, that does not necessarily mean it’s carcinogenic 👉 that requires more testing & evidence showing how it acts in a body.
+Even if you identify something as mutagenic or pro-mutagenic, that does not necessarily mean it’s carcinogenic.
+Proving that something’s carcinogenic requires more testing & evidence showing how it acts in a body.
 Also, not all carcinogens give a positive Ames test.
 But it’s an important, useful test that’s been around since 1973, when its namesake ,UC Berkeley scientist Bruce N. Ames, introduced it.

-Since then there have been modifications 👉 you can use bacterial strains with different types of mutations that need to get reverted in case the mutagens cause different types of mutations (like swapping a letter back versus adding in one that got removed).
-And you usually use bacteria who’ve been made vulnerable to the chemicals due to a defect in their cell wall and mutations in their DNA repair machinery so they can’t fix the “mistakes” that we’re looking for.
+Since then there have been modifications.
+For example, you can use bacterial strains with different types of mutations that need to get reverted in case the mutagens cause different types of mutations (like swapping a letter back versus adding in one that got removed).
+And you usually use bacteria who’ve been made vulnerable to the chemicals due to a defect in their cell wall and mutations in their DNA repair machinery so they can’t fix the “mistakes” that you’re looking for.

-Speaking of what we’re “looking for” – lots more changes are actually occurring that we’re not detecting.
+Speaking of what you’re “looking for” – lots more changes are actually occurring that you’re not detecting.
 In fact, there are probably lots of mutations occurring that are just killing off the cells they occur in.
-But we’re not looking for them, so we don’t see them.
+But you’re not looking for them, so you don’t see them.
 But that’s ok because the sites at which mutagens mutate DNA are usually random so the chance of a mutation occurring in the thing we can measure is likely tied to the overall rate of mutations.